 More likely to find debris underneath

-Because rubber boot mats don’t have side protection, mud, debris and spillages can find their way underneath the mat and get trapped.
-This can cause issues like damp, bad smells, staining and even mould.
+Because rubber mats don’t protect the sides of the boot, mud, debris and spillages can get trapped underneath.
+This can cause damp, bad smells, stains and even mould.

-The low price of rubber boot mats and liners is the main reason people buy them.
-However, this doesn’t mean they provide better value.
+The low price of rubber car mats and liners is the main reason people buy them.
+However, this doesn’t mean they provide good value.

-As previously mentioned, rubber boot mats can be made of lower-quality materials which will wear down quickly.
-It’s worth considering how long/much you will be using your boot mat.
-If it’s infrequently, consider a cheaper option.
-If you are looking to use a boot mat long term, it’s worth paying that bit more for a higher-quality mat.
+Rubber mats can be made of lower-quality materials which will wear down quickly.
+Think about how often you’ll be using your mat—if it’s infrequently, consider a cheaper option.
+If you’re looking to use a rubber mat long-term, it’s worth paying that bit more for a higher-quality mat.

 Unsuitable for pets

-Rubber boot mats are very uncomfortable for pets.
-The rigid rubber of the liner can be painful to lie across and their fur can snag with each turn of the car, which will not be comfortable!
+Rubber mats are very uncomfortable for pets.
+The rigid rubber of the liner can be painful to lie across and their fur can snag with each turn of the car.

 Hatchbag rubber mat

-The Hatchbag rubber mat is designed to be used on top of the Hatchbag boot mat.
-It can sit over the base of the boot mat as an added layer of protection or be used on its own.
-It is designed to fit the boot floor based on exact car make/model and year.
+The Hatchbag rubber mat is designed to sit on top of the Hatchbag boot mat as an added layer of protection, or be used on its own.
+It fits according to the exact make/model and year of the vehicle.

-The top surface is a penny/stud design that stops objects slipping but allows them to move across the surface without “snagging”.
-The underside is textured to prevent any slipping between the boot mat and mat.
+Its top surface is a penny/stud design that stops objects slipping but allows them to move across the surface without “snagging”.
+Its underside is textured to prevent any slipping between it and the boot mat.

 Padded boot liners

-The Hatchbag Company offers a range of mats to add to the liner to make the journey more comfortable for pets or add protection when carrying heavy loads.
+Hatchbag offers a range of mats to add to the liner to make a pet’s journey more comfortable or provide more protection when carrying heavy loads.

 High-sided boot liners

-Some companies use ‘high-sided’ to describe a distinct type of boot liner.
-This description simply refers to a boot liner that protects the side of your boot, as opposed to only protecting the boot’s floor.
+Some companies use the term “high-sided” to describe a boot liner that protects the sides of your boot as well as the floor.
 All of Hatchbag’s boot liners are high-sided.

-Most high-sided boot liners are not custom-made for particular vehicle types and so will not fit as well into the boot as a custom-built option.
-This means the entire cover is more susceptible to coming loose.
+Most high-sided boot liners aren’t tailored for particular vehicles and so won’t fit the boot as snugly as a custom-made option.
+This means the entire cover could come loose.

 Features to look for in a quality boot liner:

-Most boot liners are made of materials that are at least water resistant, but the difference really comes from the shape of the liner.
-If the product only covers the bottom of your boot then water can easily travel to the edges and damage the sides of your boot.
+Most boot liners are made of water-resistant materials, but the difference really comes from the liner’s shape.
+If a liner only covers the bottom of your boot, water can easily travel to the edges and damage the sides of your boot.

-Anti-slip mats mean loads won’t move around during transportation and also provide something for dogs to grip onto.
+Anti-slip mats stop items moving around during transportation and also provide something for dogs to grip onto.

-The vast majority of liners described as anti-slip are low liners or tray liners and don’t offer the full protection that a high-sided or custom boot liner does.
-So, though your dog may be able to grip on to the boot comfortably, the sides of your boot are vulnerable to stains and dirt.
+Most liners described as anti-slip are low liners or tray liners and don’t offer the same full protection as a high-sided or custom-made boot liner.
+So, although they may allow your dog to grip the boot comfortably, the sides of your boot are vulnerable to stains and dirt.

-Your best option is to select a full, custom liner and purchase an extra anti-slip mat to combine the best of both worlds.
+Your best option is to choose a full, custom-made liner and buy an extra anti-slip mat.

-At Hatchbag, we provide rubber mats that fit perfectly on to our boot liners to prevent slippage.
-These are also well-suited to customers who regularly transport heavy loads.
+At Hatchbag, we provide rubber mats that fit perfectly to our boot liners to prevent pets or heavy loads from slipping.

-The top surface of the rubber mat is a stud design that reduces slip but allows objects to move across the surface without snagging.
-The underside is textured to eliminate any slip between the boot liner and the mat.
+The top surface of the rubber mat has a stud design that stops items slipping but allows them to move without snagging.
+The underside is textured to avoid any slipping between the boot liner and the mat.

 A heavy-duty, strong boot liner will protect both the load you put into your boot and the boot itself.
-If you regularly pack cumbersome or heavy loads into your boot then you need a liner that can offer sufficient protection – rather than one that will wear, rip or leave certain parts of your boot exposed.
+If you regularly pack cumbersome or heavy items, you need a liner that can offer sufficient protection rather than one that will wear, rip or leave certain parts of your boot exposed.

-At Hatchbag, we offer a rubber mat to supplement our boot liners that add even better protection if you regularly transport heavy loads.
-The underside is textured so that it doesn’t slip on the boot liner itself.
+At Hatchbag, we offer a rubber mat to supplement our boot liners and provide even better protection.
+The textured underside means it won’t slip when placed on the boot liner itself.

 Easy to clean

-If your boot gets a lot of use or you have dogs, you will need a cover that is easy to clean.
-Most rubber trays are not particularly easy to clean.
-You can wipe them down, but debris get lodged in the pattern or ridges.
-For a proper clean you may have to remove them entirely.
+If you use your boot a lot or have dogs, you’ll need a cover that’s easy to clean.
+Most rubber trays aren’t particularly easy to clean.
+You can wipe them down, but debris can get lodged in the pattern or ridges.
+For a proper clean, you may have to remove them entirely.

-The Hatchbag boot liner is made of a non-absorbent, wipe-clean material, making it incredibly easy to clean up after use.
+The Hatchbag boot liner is made of a non-absorbent, wipe-clean material, making it incredibly easy to clean after use.
 All you need is a damp cloth and you’re ready to go.
-Dirt comes off easily and liquid will not be absorbed.
-Since the liners fit so snugly there’s very low risk of dirt or water getting under the liner.
+Dirt comes off easily and liquid won’t soak in.
+Since the liners fit so snugly there’s very little risk of dirt or water getting underneath.

-If you want to take your pet along with you on a journey, you will need to ensure they are comfy and well protected.
+If you want to take your pet along with you on a journey, you’ll need to make sure they are comfortable and safe.

-You will also want to make sure your boot liner is durable and of a high standard.
-Cheaper boot liners tend to break a lot easier if under any sort of stress, therefore, make sure you invest properly early on – it will save you money in the long run!
+Look for features like odour protection and added comfort.
+Also make sure the boot liner is durable and of a high standard.
+Cheaper liners tend to break a lot more easily if put under any sort of stress, so by investing properly early on, you save money in the long run!

 Easy to fit

-A lot of boot liners have to be cut-to-size upon delivery.
-If you make a mistake or don’t cut the liner correctly it won’t fit properly in your boot or won’t offer proper protection.
+A lot of boot liners have to be cut to size to fit.
+If you make a mistake trimming them, they might not fit properly or offer the protection you need.

-Non-custom liners that don’t have to be cut to size often arrive rolled up and must be flattened for a considerable amount of time before they can be put in place.
-Even then they can still curl up in some cases.
+Non-custom-made liners that don’t have to be cut to size often arrive rolled up and must be flattened for a considerable amount of time before you can put them in place.
+Even then they can still curl up.

-Custom-boot liners are designed not only to perfectly fit your boot, but also to make fitting the liner in the first place nice and easy.
+Custom-made boot liners not only perfectly fit your boot, but are also nice and easy to install.